Data Science

 • Ideal decision threshold: Idea decision threshold can be one which results in very high value of TPR (close to 1) and very low value of FPR (close to 0)

 • AUROC: AUROC represents Area Under ROC Curve (AUROC).
 The area under ROC curve is computed to characterise the performance of a classification model.
+The area under the curve (AUC, or ROC AUC) is used as an overall measure of accuracy.
 Higher the AUC or AUROC, better the model is at predicting 0s as 0s and 1s as 1s.

 Here is an example of different ROC Curves and AUCs.
 The ROC-AUC between 0.9 to 1.0 (Top and bottom left) is considered very good.